-Similarly, considering the specific case of a Bloom filter where z/n = m/n = 16, we would use eleven hash functions to achieve an optimal false positive probability of 0.000459.
+Similarly, considering the specific case of a Bloom filter where z/n = m/n = 16, we would use use eleven hash functions to achieve an optimal false positive rate of 0.000459.
 As eleven hash functions seems somewhat large, we note that we could reduce the number of hash functions used without applying compression, but using only six hash functions more than doubles f to 0.000935.
-Table II summarizes the improvements available using compressed Bloom filters.
-If we allow 28 array bits per element, our false positive probability falls about 30% while using only four hash functions.
-If we allow 48 array bits per element, our false positive probability falls over 50% using only three hash functions.
-We simulated the case with $n = 10\,000$ elements, $m = 480\,000$ bits, and k = 3 hash functions using 100 000 trials.
-The theoretical considerations above suggest the compressed size will be 19787 bytes.
-Over our simulation trials, the average compressed array size was 19805 bytes, including all overhead; the standard deviation was 14.386 bytes and the maximum compressed array size was only 19865 bytes, well below the 20000 bytes available.
+Table 2 summarizes the improvements available using compressed Bloom filters.
+If we allow 28 array bits per element, our false positive rate falls about 30% while using only four hash functions.
+If we allow 48 array bits per element, our false positive rate falls over 50% using only three hash functions.
+We simulated the case with n = 10,000 elements, m = 480,000 bits, and k = 3 hash functions using 100,000 trials.
+The theoretical considerations above suggest the compressed size will be 19,787 bytes.
+Over our simulation trials, the average compressed array size was 19,805 bytes, including all overhead; the standard deviation was 14.386 bytes; and the maximum compressed array size was only 19,865 bytes, well below the 20,000 bytes available.

-We have also tested the case where z/n = m/n = 4 against using m/n = 7, or 7 array bits per element.
-The results appear in Table III.
-We expect this case may prove less useful in practical situations because the false positive probability is so high.
-In this case, using the standard Bloom filter with the optimal three hash functions yields a false positive probability of 0.147; using m/n = 7 and one hash function gives a false positive probability of 0.133.
-Again, we performed 100 000 random experiments with n = 10000.
-The largest compressed filter required 4998 bytes, just shy of the 5000 byte limit.
+We have also tested the case where z/n = m/n = 4 against using m/n = 7, or seven array bits per table.
+We expect this case may prove less useful in practical situations because the false positive rate is so high.
+In this case using the standard Bloom filter with the optimal three hash functions yields a false positive rate of 0.147; using m/n = 7 and one hash function gives a false positive rate of 0.133.
+Again, we performed 100,000 random experiments with n = 10,000.
+The largest compressed filter required 4,998 bytes, just shy of the 5,000 byte limit.